KorneAlex/OleksandrKorniienko_assessment_3_web/README.md

 - Two account types:
     - Admin:
       - Can add, edit, delete and restore all stations and records
+      - Can see logs of users' and admins' actions
     - User:
       - Can add, edit, delete records added by them
       - Can delete their pulled data from the OpenWeather source, but cannot edit it
       - Can see only deleted records that were deleted by them (cannot see records created by user and deleted by admin)
-- All deleted from the data base stations and records are moved to the separate file, so even if you "delete it forever" you still can restore it if copy it manually from one JSON to onother
+- All deleted from the data base stations and records are moved to the separate file, so even if you "delete it forever" you still can restore it if copy it manually from one JSON to another
 - Account page that allows user add their API keys to display map and pull data from OpenWeather resource
 - Map that shows active stations with markers containing hyperlinks to those stations and descriprion showing the latest record information
 - Data Chart displaying dynamics of Temperature and Wind Speed on the each station's page
+- Logs of all actions (except sensetive information and API keys)
+- Easy to navigate and operate from any device

 ## Known bugs